evhub/coconut/DOCS.md

 **multiset**(_iterable_=`None`, /, **kwds)

-Coconut provides `multiset` as a built-in subclass of [`collections.Counter`](https://docs.python.org/3/library/collections.html#collections.Counter) that additionally implements the full [Set and MutableSet interfaces](https://docs.python.org/3/library/collections.abc.html). `multiset` is otherwise identical to `collections.Counter`.
+Coconut provides `multiset` as a built-in subclass of [`collections.Counter`](https://docs.python.org/3/library/collections.html#collections.Counter) that additionally implements the full [Set and MutableSet interfaces](https://docs.python.org/3/library/collections.abc.html).

-For easily constructing multisets, Coconut provides [multiset literals](#set-literals).
+For easily constructing multisets, Coconut also provides [multiset literals](#set-literals).

 The new methods provided by `multiset` on top of `collections.Counter` are:
 - multiset.**add**(_item_): Add an element to a multiset.